fluree/docs.flur.ee/content/db_permissions.md

 The ability to override roles at the auth entity allows a more limited (or possibly expanded) set of roles to the same user depending on how they authenticate.
 If, for example, a social media website authenticated as a user, it might only have access to read a limited set of data whereas if the user logged in, they may have their full set of access rights.

+ Note that, by default, all databases have a built-in `["_role/id", "root"]` role with access to everything inside a database.

 ### Role attributes

 Attribute | Type | Description